trybash/bash-emulator/README.md

 The system doesn't handle any UI interaction but provides hooks to communicate with other systems.
 It's easy to add new commands and customize the underlying file system.

+Also note that even though we try to create a realistic bash environment, this system won't behave identical to your local environment.
+Before using commands for other projects you should also try them with a real shell.

 ## Usage